WindowsSystemAdmin/research/README.markdown

 - [X] Space Age Mars
 - [X] Space Age Asteroid Belt
 - [X] Space Age Venus
-- [ ] Space Age Jupiter Moon (**Due for release next GBG season on 04/27/2022**)
+- [X] Space Age Jupiter Moon
 - [ ] Space Age Titan (**Coming SOON!**)\
 Here is the link: (https://TEST.system-user.repl.co/index.php "Research tree site")

-INNO will release the update containing the new age, Space Age Jupiter Moon, on the day the new GBG season starts (Thursday)!
+INNO released the update containing the new age, Space Age Jupiter Moon!
 This is exciting news!
 Please read below for important information.

 																																					**IMPORTANT**
 ** FOR THOSE PLAYINING GBG IN A GUILD *PLEASE* DO NOT AGE UP BEFORE GBG STARTS OR YOUR GUILD WILL BE FORCED TO USE NEW AGE GOODS FOR THEIR SIEGE CAMPS!!!**